 You also need to understand the difference between 120fps and 120Hz.
 It’s easy to get confused between the two but simply put, hertz (Hz) refers to the number of times your display refreshes per second, while frames per second (fps) refers to the number of image frames generated by the console.
 Unlike gaming monitors that are available for anything from 144Hz to 360Hz, TVs are mostly limited to 60Hz.
 To experience the full potential of 120fps on the Xbox Series X or Series S, you need to make sure your TV or monitor offers at least a 120Hz refresh rate.
 Depending on the display resolution, you also need to make sure your TV or monitor has an HDMI 2.0 or the newer HDMI 2.1 port which is necessary for 4K 120Hz gameplay.

-Now we have clarified all that, let’s take a look at all of the games for the Xbox Series X and Series S capable of running at 120 frames per second:
+Now we’ve clarified all that, let’s take a look at all of the games for the Xbox Series X and Series S capable of running at 120 frames per second.

 Battle Chasers: Nightwar

 Battle Chasers: Nightwar is an RPG game featuring deep dungeon diving, with traditional turn-based combat with a unique overcharge mana system and a rich story driven by exploration of the world.
 The action-oriented game includes randomly generated dungeons loaded with traps, puzzles and secrets, and players need to use each hero’s unique dungeon skills to survive.
 The game supports 120fps on both the Xbox Series X and Series S.

 Released in 2016, Battlefield 1 is an award-winning first-person shooter by Electronic Arts and Dice, which is inspired by historical events during the period of World War 1.
 The game supports 120fps but is only available on the Xbox Series X via the FPS Boost feature.